praneshvittal/capistranotuts/README.md

 #### What's a Capfile?  ####

 `Capfile` is the main configuration file Capistrano needs.
-This loaded by default.
+This is loaded by default.
 You'd rarely have the need to modify this.

 #### What's config/debloy.rb?   ####